 By 2020, about 25 percent of the workforce will be age 55 or older, according to the Bureau of Labor Statistics.
 Many employers are reluctant to hire seniors, but research proves seniors can be happier, more loyal, and positive than their younger counterparts.
 Despite this, it is still important to use the police check australia before finalising any paperwork, as you can never tell who might have a criminal record.

 A shocking experience with a human resources department motivated me to write on this topic.
 One of my clients has a wholesale/retail business and was looking to hire six to eight new employees for different departments.
+They were yet to implement an employee referral program that could have gleaned some extraordinary candidates and filled the positions quickly.
 Human resources started interviewing numerous applicants.
 I became aware that a younger applicant was interviewed for 30 to 45 minutes, while a senior applicant was questioned for 10 to 20 minutes.
 Why did human resources appear prejudiced against giving the older applicant a fair shot?